GfSE/SpecIF/documentation/03_SpecIF_Roles_and_Permissions.md

 }

 /**
- * A role defined for a project has a collection of item permissions.
+ * A role defined for a project has a collection of permissions.
  */
 interface SpecifProjectRole {
     id: SpecifId;
     title: SpecifText;
     description?: SpecifMultiLanguageText;
-    permissions: Array<SpecifPermissions>;
+    permissions: Array<SpecifPermission>;
 }

 /**
- * A permission defines a permission vector for an item, being either a project, a class or a node.
+ * A permission defines a permission vector for a target, being either a project, a class or a node.
  */
 interface SpecifPermission {
-    item: SpecifId;  // a reference to any project, propertyClass, resourceClass, statementClass or node
+    target: SpecifId;  // a reference to any project, propertyClass, resourceClass, statementClass or node
     permissionVector: SpecifPermissionVector;
 }